What Causes Emotional Overwhelm?

 Distract yourself with Facebook, Instagram, Netflix, you name it, any time an emotion comes up

-Compartmentalize your behaviour, in other words be kind until someone cuts you off
+Compartmentalize your behaviour, in other words, you believe yourself to be kind until someone cuts you off

-Rationalize your emotions and why you feel this way instead of processing them
+Rationalize your emotions away and why you feel this way instead of processing them

 Avoid facing yourself and all your addictive unloving behaviours